 Toon Disney once aired a whole day-long marathon of Yin Yang Yo that consisted of the same few episodes being played over and over, the entire day.

 The UK channel seems to adore Sofia the First, and like airing the short-form series Nina Needs To Go! five times a day.
 The latter example is no surprise, as it was produced by Disney's United Kingdom branch.
+They also seem to play Curious George every two hours.

 Any Disney Junior network, regardless of country, will adore the short form series "The Doc Files"